RHEnVision/provisioning-backend/docs/dev-environment.md

 Because Image Builder is more complex for installation, we do not recommend installing it on your local machine right now.
 Configure connection through HTTP proxy to the stage environment in `config/api.env`.
 See [configuration example](../config/api.env.example) for an example, you will need to ask someone from the company for real URLs for the service and the proxy.

+## Notifications

+[Notifications](https://github.com/RedHatInsights/notifications-backend) service handles notifications across services and allows email templates, webhooks triggering and 3rd party apps integration (i.e slack)
+For local development, you can use [provisioning-compose](https://github.com/RHEnVision/provisioning-compose) to roll up notifications setup.
+When you just want to verify a notification kafka's messages, you can use `send-notification.http` to send a message directly to stage env, please notice that a cookie session is required, [click here](https://internal.console.stage.redhat.com/api/turnpike/session/) to generate one.

 ## Writing Go code

 Ready to write some Go code?
 Read [contributing guide](../CONTRIBUTING.md).